 If you are an individual user, Sync.com looks very promising.
 Technically it is solid.
 If you just need a small amount of cloud storage, the free 5 GB plan is particularly appealing.
-You probably don’t care about third-party penetration testing or industry certifications.
+If this describes you, you probably don’t care about third-party penetration testing or industry certifications.
 And the requirement to put everything you want protected in the Sync folder probably won’t cause headaches either.

 Other cloud storage reviews from Restore Privacy: